 Interviewer: And how many grandchildren?

-Interviewee: I have six grandchildren, um 4 girls and 2 boys.
+Interviewee: I have six grandchildren, um four girls and two boys.

 Interviewer: Are they all under 18 or?